 Planning your wedding day is a tough, but rewarding process.
 Each detail plays an important role.
 From finalizing the guest list to picking out flowers and the wedding dress (check out dress boutiques in chicago for dress inspiration), everything should blend seamlessly.
+There is a lot more to your wedding day then people realize though.
+It’s not just about the dress and the location, there’s actually a lot more that needs to be thought about.
+The little things like buying people a gift at your wedding is becoming a big thing now as well, so things like getting the father of the groom a gift is something that you will have to think about.
 Once the work is done and you see your vision come to life, every hour spent researching and on the phone will have been worth it.

 The reception decor is an area many couples like to have fun with.
 Chair covers, napkins, and table markers are just a few ways to put your personal stamp on the decor.
 One aspect that is often forgotten about is the lighting.
 Sure, you can pay the DJ to bring in some intensely bright dance floor lights, but why not take it into your own hands and create an atmosphere that your guests will truly remember?

 When it comes to the music, it’s important to remember that your crowd will generally be from different generations and walks of life, so selecting a playlist with a mixture of songs and styles of music is a great way to ensure no one feels left out.
 If you’re working with a stage and or dance floor, a great way to highlight these areas is by surrounding the edges with either Rope Light or White Wire LED Lights.
 To make a bold statement with your centerpieces, pour filler into a vase and top it with a floating candle or some flowers.
 Bury an LED candle in the filler and watch how all of your tables suddenly glow.
 Watch this Tutorial on how to create a glowing centerpiece.